 - Wear a medical mask (bonus tip: apply lavender or tea tree oil to the mask)

-- Milk thistle can help with the headache caused by the smell (the glutathione increasing effects help your body detoxify formaldehyde – American Family Physician, 2005)
+- Milk thistle – it can help with the headache caused by the smell (American Family Physician, 2005)

 Note: Formaldehyde is also likely to make you feel hungry.
-Yet another reason to eat before…And no, it doesn’t make you cannibal.
+Yet another reason to eat beforehand!

 My Cadaver Lab Experience

-I’ve touched on my anatomy lab experiences before – and also given quite a few recommendations on this article; how to study for anatomy practical – but I’ve never really talked about my honest opinions about it.
+I’ve touched on my anatomy lab experiences before (and also given a few recommendations in this article; how to study for anatomy practical) but I’ve never shared my honest opinion on it.

-- Cadavers Vs Illustrations: Trust me there’s a big difference between being able to identify a labeled structure on an actual cadaver and one drawn neatly on a flashcard.
-The experience is chalk and cheese.
-Unless you’re really hell-bent on pathology or surgery though, I’m not sure what the point of seeing a cadaver with all their guts ripped out actually is…
+But unless you’re hell-bent on pathology or surgery as a specialty, I’m not sure what the point of seeing a cadaver with all their guts ripped out actually is.

 Where to Find Cadaver Dissection Videos

-Here are a couple of recommendations I’ve used myself:
+Here are a couple of recommendations on resources you can use:

 - Institute of Human Anatomy – amazing YouTube channel that’s actually set in a private cadaver lab.
 Commonly runs live Q&A’s from inside the lab too.

-- Sanjoy Sanyal – Hundres of short dissection videos based on specific anatomy zones.
+- Sanjoy Sanyal – Hundreds of short dissection videos based on specific anatomy zones.
 Sanjoy is a demonstrator at one of the Caribbean med schools.
 This guy deserves more subs!

 Where to Find Cadaver Lab Workshops

-Finally if you’re not a med student but interesting in learning anatomy independently then it could be a good idea to find cadaver workshops locally.
+Finally, if you’re not a student but still interested in learning anatomy then it could be a good idea to find cadaver workshops locally.